Why Think Zinc? The following characteristics contribute to the integrity of the part, making for a better part overall.

 Tighter Tolerances, Less Machining

 Zinc alloys allow us to produce parts with tighter tolerances than aluminum or plastic.
-Not only is zinc’s precision better in general, but it allows us to design features that do not require more expensive machining as would be required by use of a different material.
+Zinc’s precision is better than other materials, which allows us to design features that do not require more expensive machining that other materials require.

-Zinc alloys have high fluidity when the alloy is molten, producing a resilient casting with greater impact resistance and rigidity than its plastic and aluminum counterparts.
+Zinc alloys have high fluidity when the alloy is molten.
+This produces a resilient casting with greater impact resistance and rigidity than its plastic and aluminum counterparts.

 The surface of a zinc casting allows for great adhesion of many finishes to its surface, from powder coatings to plated finishes.